adamsilver/adamsilver.io-jekyll/_posts/2015-12-15-why-we-stopped-tasking.md

 - makes story estimation easier;
 - encourages collaboration; and
-- enables the team to show granular process during a sprint.
+- enables the team to show granular progress during a sprint.

 When one of my colleagues convinced me and the team to stop it we increased our velocity significantly.
 Here's why: